tammy-webdev/OpenClassroomsProjects/projects/todo-list-app/README.md

 ## Model View Controller (MVC) design pattern

 The MVC pattern divides the whole application into model, view or controller sections.
 Each section of the code has a distinct purpose:
- - Model: Model code code can hold, save and load raw data.
+ - Model: Model code can hold, save and load raw data.
 The model code would define what a “todo item” is and what a “list” is.
  - View: View code is made up of all the functions that directly interact with the user.
 This is the code that renders the look of the app.
  - Controller: Controller code acts as a liaison between the Model and the View, receiving user input and deciding what to do with it.